michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0060.md

 - v: strike with disgust or revulsion
 - v: force (someone) to have sex against their will
 ### Family
-outrage: outraged, outrageous, outrages, outraging+;outrageous: outrageousest, outrageously, outrageousness
+- outrage: outraged, outrageous, outrages, outraging+
+- outrageous: outrageousest, outrageously, outrageousness
 ### Examples
 - The man who sparked outrage last year by hiking the price of a life-saving drug may have met his match in some Australian schoolboys.
 - While Democratic presidential nominee Hillary Clinton’s management of her State Department emails triggered massive GOP outrage, Russia’s interventions in our election trigger random statements.